JeffML/chessQ/README.md

     -   ✓ with validation
 -   ✓ go
 -   ✓ stop

+API tests
+    - all the above unit tests via GraphQL, plus:
         -  subscriptions

+Refactor
     -   throw workers in proper Node.js worker processes (like from threads.js)

-## node-uci
+# version 0.2.0
     TODO: write resolvers using node-uci.
-Determine which root resolver to use by 'embedded' || 'node_uci' sysvar(?) with exe path
+Determine which root resolver to use by 'embedded' || 'node_uci' sysvar(?) with exe path add github stats: code coverage, etc.